Zafar Ali Zafari

 Zafar Ali Zafari (1930 – 2 April 2021) was a Pakistani field hockey player, coach, and military officer in Pakistan Army.

 He was a member of the Pakistan national hockey team which won the country's first-ever Olympic gold in 1960, but he did not play in the tournament.

-He retired from military service in 1980 as lieutenant colonel.
-His son, Amir Zafar, is also a field hockey player.
+He retired from military service in 1980 as a lieutenant colonel.
+His son, Amir Zafar, has also played for the Pakistan national field hockey team.